nchah/i18n-ckg/scripts/README.md

 ## scripts

-- s1-collect-data.py
+- s1-collect-data.py - Collects the data from various source websites and outputs triples
-- s2-recon-triples.py
+- s2-recon-triples.py - Translates the non-English text and provides a CLI tool to reconcile complex triples
-- s3-compile-i18n.py
+- s3-compile-i18n.py - Computes the i18nPropScore metrics as per the paper